Blog

 Quick meetings are crucial for tackling sudden crises.
 These could include system outages, critical software bugs, or urgent client complaints.

-• Why it matters: Quick action minimizes downtime, prevents further escalation, and ensures customers feel valued.
+• Why it matters: Quick action minimises downtime, prevents further escalation, and ensures customers feel valued.

-• Tips: Clearly define roles during the meeting.
+• Tips: Clearly define roles.
 For instance, one person can handle client communication while others focus on solving the technical problem.

 Last-Minute Project Updates